sruckstar/iFruitJailbreak/README.md

 ## Features

 - Send SMS messages from any built-in GTA V character (Franklin, Michael, Trevor)
-- Send SMS messages from a fully custom sender with an arbitrary name and icon
 - Send email notifications with header, body, and sender
 - Inject emails into the per-character inbox (persistent)
 - Delete injected SMS messages by slot ID